ai-visibility metrics

 How quickly can I improve my AI visibility score?

 The timeline depends on which tactics you prioritize.
 Quick wins like implementing schema markup and optimizing your homepage for entity clarity can influence RAG retrieval within one to four weeks.
 Earning third-party mentions and review site coverage typically takes two to six weeks to show results.
 Building deep topical authority through pillar content is a three-to-six-month investment that produces compounding returns.
-Most brands that execute consistently across all six tactics see meaningful score improvements within 60 to 90 days, with the strongest gains appearing after six months of sustained effort.
+Most brands that execute consistently across all four score components see meaningful improvements within 60 to 90 days, with the strongest gains appearing after six months of sustained effort.

 Does my AI visibility score affect my Google rankings?